 /goal Build a website

-What type of website?
+What kind of website?
 For whom?
 With what style?
 What priorities?
-What user experience?
 What technical constraints?

 The model has to improvise.

-And when AI improvises too much, the project can quickly move in a direction you did not intend.
+And when AI improvises too much, the project can quickly move in a direction you never intended.

 /goal Build a recipe sharing platform